Meir-Alelov/Movie-Data-Analysis-and-Recs/README.md

 Once the first recommendation is accepted, the second recommendation provides the next step.

 After deciding that rebooting hit films from the 80’s and 90’s is the way to go, one must ascertain the next step. *Which genre?*

-(SKIP) Through analyzing popularity and ROI for specific genres, our findings show that adventure, fantasy, scifi, action, family, and animation are the most popular genres.
+Through analyzing popularity and ROI for specific genres, our findings show that adventure, fantasy, scifi, action, family, and animation are the most popular genres.

 **Exploring the popularity of genres gives our key stakeholders a direction.**